ezsystems/TweetFieldTypeBundle/docs/add_a_validation.md

 ## Add field definition edit view

 We have the new part of the form defined, but we still need to show it to the user.
-To do that, we need to create file containing the view:
+To do that, we need to create a file containing the view:
 ```html
 // Resources/views/platformui/content_type/edit/eztweet.html.twig